mectang-at-secura/HelloPMD/README.md

 # Setup schema for PMD rules
 Sicne the schemaLocation doesn't seem to work -- which means that the following schema location instruction wont' work:

 > xsi:schemaLocation="http://pmd.sourceforge.net/ruleset/2.0.0 https://pmd.sourceforge.net/ruleset_2_0_0.xsd"

 We need to set up the XML catalog in Eclipse to make the schema assistant work.
 1. Select “Window -> Preferences” to launch the Preferences dialog.
-1. In the navigation tree expand the “Web and XML” group and select “XML Catalog”.
+1. In the navigation tree expand the “XML -> XML Catalog”.
-1. Add a User Specified Entry
+1. Select "User Specified Entries" and click the "Add" button to add a User Specified Entry.
-1. Set namspace to be "http://pmd.sourceforge.net/ruleset/2.0.0", and schema file location to be the XSD file
+1. Set "Location" to be the actual schema file, i.e. "HelloPMD/shcema/ruleset_2_0_0.xsd", and set "Key type" to be "Namespace name", namspace to be "http://pmd.sourceforge.net/ruleset/2.0.0".
+1. Click "OK" and "Apply" button to make this new XML Catalo entry work.
 ref: [Edit the XML Catalog settings in Eclipse](https://wiki.eclipse.org/Using_the_XML_Catalog)

 # Install PMD Plugin for Eclipse